unknownss-ss/Summative-file-converter/README.md

 Throughout this project it is important to constantly be testing the code not just the user interface.
 This way errors can be identified quickly and solved.
 For this project unit testing with jest will be used.
 Unit testing is when specific parts of the code is tested individually to check if the correct outcome is produced.
 Jest is used in this situation due to the use of javascript.

 For unit testing with jest there will be 4 components that are tested.
 The first is a smoke test, this checks whether jest testing is actually working to ensure accuracy.
 The second test was to see whether the results would be rounded to 2 decimal points, which was a bug issue before.
-As the app is a converter, i had to add 3 inputs, the file size and then the file type and the file type i want it to be converted.
-To check this test i tested it with the correct input with 1024,435 going from bytes to kilobytes and the answer should be 1.00 (see figure 15).
-However i entered an incorrect input of 2024.435 which should result to 2.00 but the unit jest testing is expecting 1.00 so we can see it failed the testing.(see figure 16)
+As the app is a converter, i had to add 3 inputs, the file size, the file type and the new file type i want.
+To check this test i entered the correct input with 1024,435 going from bytes to kilobytes and the answer should be 1.00 (see figure 15).
+However it is important to check what would happen if i entered an incorrect input of 2024.435 which should result to 2.00 but the unit jest testing is expecting 1.00 so we can see it failed the testing.(see figure 16)

 The third and fourth test was to see what would happen if a negative number and letter would be entered, initially from the javascript coded it should provide an error message as it cannot convert that data, which from figure 15 we can see it passed, which is how the app can function correctly.